aws-samples/users-and-team-management-with-amazon-sagemaker-and-aws-sso/README.md

 AWS Single Sign-On service managed SSO users, SSO permission set, and applications.
 This solution uses custom SAML 2.0 application to provide access to Amazon SageMaker Studio for entitled SSO users.
 The solution also uses SAML attribute mapping to populate the SAML assertion with specific access-relevant data, such as SageMaker domain id, user id, and user team.

 **3 - custom SAML 2.0 applications**
-The solution creates one application per SageMaker Studio user profile and assigns one or multiple applications to a user based on user entitlements.
-Users can access these applications from within their user portal based on assigned permissions.
+The solution creates one application per SageMaker Studio team and assigns one or multiple applications to a user based on user entitlements.
+Users can access these applications from within their SSO user portal based on assigned permissions.
 Each application is configured with the [Amazon API Gateway](https://aws.amazon.com/api-gateway/) endpoint URL as its SAML backend.

 **4 - Amazon SageMaker domain**
 The solution provisions a SageMaker domain in an AWS account and creates a dedicated user profile for each combination of SSO user and Studio team the user assigned to.
 The domain must be configured in IAM [authentication mode](https://docs.aws.amazon.com/sagemaker/latest/dg/onboard-iam.html).